ming-codes/ember-cli-d3/README.md

 you to integrate many of the d3 plugins that exists out there.

 ## Bundled Visuals

+Currently, these visuals are bundled with the addon.
+However, it is not the goal of this project to become a widget library.
+It is possible that these visuals will be removed from the addon and exist only as part of demo in the dummy app.
+They will not be officially supported, but you are welcome to copy the source code from the dummy app to your own application.

 * [ ] Cartesian
   * [ ] Bar Chart